haivala/dj-usb-tkit/docs/APP_DATA_MODEL.md

 USB-device media path, and `usb_device_exports` records per-device playlist export history even when that drive is not currently mounted.

+A `UsbDevice`'s `label` column mirrors the user-assigned drive name, if any (see `docs/USB_EXPORT.md`'s "USB drive naming" section) — the name of record is a marker file on the drive itself; `label` is a fast local cache/uniqueness index over it, kept in sync whenever the drive is (re)named.

 ### WarningEntry

 Typed non-fatal warning/error payload used in diagnostics, import, export, and repair responses.